 With first baseman Charlie “Butcher Boy” Schmidt, they turned more double plays than the famed Cubs’ Tinkers-to-Evers-to-Chance infield.

 The pitching solidified.
-From July 9, sophomore pitcher Bill James went 19-1 with a microscopic 1.51 ERA; the only game he lost was 3-2 to the Pirates in 12 innings.
+From July 9, sophomore pitcher Bill James went 19-1 with a microscopic 1.51 ERA.
+The only game he lost was 3-2 to the Pirates in 12 innings.
 Pitcher Dick Rudolph, a clever curveball-spitball pitcher, went 26-10 that season.
 He had talked his way onto the team after a chance encounter with the third base coach.
 Lefty Tyler, a native of Derry, N.H., with a peculiar motion, rounded out the big three pitchers with a 16-13 record.
 Even George Davis, rarely used as a starter, pitched the National League’s only no-hitter that year in September against the Phillies.

 As the team caught fire, Boston got caught up in the excitement.
 Their ballpark, the South End Grounds, could only hold 5,800 fans.
 The Red Sox offered them the use of Fenway Park.
 On their first home game at Fenway the attendance was 20,000.
 Among the fans were tavern keeper Michael T. “Nuf Ced” McGreevey’s small army of sports fanatics, the Royal Rooters, who happily transferred their loyalty from the Red Sox.
+(Nuf Ced got his nickname by pounding his fist on the bar and exclaiming “Nuff Said” when he’d won a sports argument.)

 From July 19 to the end of the season, the Braves lay waste to the rest of the National League, winning an incredible 51 of 67 games.
 On Sept.
 29, they clinched the National League pennant.